- June 02, 2026

 Amid an uncertain and ever-changing landscape, interest in studying in the US—historically a highly popular location—is falling.
 International applicants are increasingly considering options across the globe, with Western Europe and East and Southeast Asia the fastest-growing alternatives.

-Our survey respondents revealed they are being strategic in how they approach study destinations, looking beyond prestigious institutions to consider a wide range of factors including mobility, post-study work opportunities, and visas.
+Our survey respondents revealed they are being strategic in how they approach study destinations, looking beyond US institutions to consider a wide range of factors including mobility, post-study work opportunities, and visas.

 3. Motivations behind studying are changing